metalcarratt/ministry/ls/Leviticus/msg15.md

 Spirit came in was as a dove, a figure of gentleness, showing that the Spirit here is a Person, not just a power.

-Lk 1:35
+Lk 3:22
-> And the angel answered and said to her, The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore also the holy thing which is born will be called the Son of God.
+> And the Holy Spirit descended in bodily form as a dove upon Him.
+And a voice came out of heaven: You are My Son, the Beloved; in You I have found My delight

 ### sinless and faultless one as the unleavened one